 When it comes to makeup application, there’s two words our drier skinned friends fear the most, ‘Flaky and Cakey’.
 This occurs from foundation that is too matte and accentuates dryness, or products that are too heavy and leave skin feeling tight and restricted.
-Words such as dewy, plump, hydrated, and glowing are much more accepted, so we’re going to share our tips to battling dryness with your makeup application.
+Words such as dewy, plump, hydrated, and glowing are much more accepted, so we’re going to share our Makeup for Dry Skin tips.

 Your skin care routine plays a huge role in the finish of your makeup.
 To achieve a flawless finish on dry skin, you’ll need an instant hit of hydration to plump the skin and allow your foundation to glide on evenly.
 This is exactly what Hylauronic acid will do!
 Hylauronic acid holds 1000 times its weight in water, so your dryness/flakiness will be ‘softened’ to allow for easier application.

 Next step is your moisturiser.
 This will need to be something comforting and hydrating- but not too rich like a shea butter, as this will create too much slip and your foundation won’t adhere to the skin.
 Aspect Dr Resveratrol is wonderfully hydrating and contains loads of antioxidants to help fight off free radicals and give the skin a fresh finish.
-(To banish flakiness try Aspect SMC, Organic Nation Hydration Rescue Gel and/or Cosmedix Rescue+ of an evening, to help overnight)
+(To banish flakiness try Aspect SMC, Organic Nation Hydration Rescue Gel and/or CosMedix Rescue Balm of an evening, to help overnight)

 When using all cream products, it’s important to only use small amounts and work them into the skin with brushes or sponges at each step.
-The last thing you want is all your products sitting on the surface of your skin, so continue to press, tap and use circular motions.
+The last thing you want is all your products sitting on the surface of your skin.
+So continue to press, tap and use circular motions.
 This will help blend the products together, giving you the most natural finish.
 We realise Makeup for Dry Skin might take a bit more work, but you will see the results speak for themselves.

 Don’t forget to carry a Spray mist with you and use it throughout the day.
 This helps to set your makeup and to keep you looking and, most importantly feeling fresh and hydrated all day.
 Those based on heavy water will actually penetrate your makeup, giving your skin relief deep down.